turing-tech/MaterialScrollBar/README.md

-    This licensing is applicable to all code offered as part of this repository, which can be identified by the lisence notice preceding the content AND/OR by it's inclusion in a package starting with "com. turingtechnologies.materialscrollbar".
+    This licensing is applicable to all code offered as part of this repository, which can be identified by the lisence notice preceding the content AND/OR by its inclusion in a package starting with "com. turingtechnologies.materialscrollbar".